pixijs/filters/filters/convolution/README.md

 # ConvolutionFilter

-PixiJS v4 filter to render DisplayObject as ASCII text.
+PixiJS v4 filter to apply a convolution effect.

 ## Installation